sinequa/SinequaForAzure/ARM/README.md

 ### 1. Deploy a Sinequa Grid <a name="deploy">

-ARM (Azure Resource Manager) deployment is used to deploy a grid from the Marketplace or from your own image.
+ARM deployment is used to deploy a grid from the Marketplace or from your own image.

 ```powershell
 sinequa-for-azure-deploy-grid.ps1